Nalonoid/nalonoid.github.io/index.md

 ## News

-11-2023 - I'll present my thesis work (in French) as part of the '[3D for Humanities and Social Science Consortium]'!
+11-2023 - I'll present my [work] as part of the '[3D for Humanities and Social Science] French Consortium'!

-04-2023 - I presented our '[Controllable Lighting Model for the Rendering of Panorama Maps]' at the [Mountain Cartography Workshop]!
+04-2023 - I presented our '[Controllable Lighting Model for the Rendering of Panorama Maps]' at the 12th [Mountain Cartography Workshop]!

 12-2022 - I defended my PhD thesis, titled '[Light Manipulation for an Expressive Depiction of Shape and Depth]'!